ankostis/gnome-shell-quick-lang-switch/README.md

 # Gnome-shell: Quick language Switch extension

-Gnome shell extension to quickly switch keyboard language layout, without waiting for the switcher popup to appear.
+A *X11*/*Wayland* extension to quickly switch keyboard language layouts, that bypass the switcher popup and preserves the focus of the active window/widget.

 > **TIP:** to facilitate typing while switching language, assign the _"Switch to next/previous input source"_ keyboard shortcut to a single keystroke,
 > like then **[SysRq/Print]** key.